 The 2017 ESPP is a broad-based plan that provides employees of the Company and its designated affiliates with the opportunity to become stockholders through periodic payroll deductions that are applied towards the purchase of Company common shares at a discount from the then-current market price.
 Subject to adjustment in the case of certain capitalization events, a total of 250,000 common shares of the Company were available for purchase at adoption of the 2017 ESPP.
 Pursuant to the 2017 ESPP, the annual share increase pursuant to the evergreen provision is determined based on the least of (i) 450,000 shares, (ii) 1.5% of the Company's common stock outstanding at December 31 of the immediately preceding year, or (iii) such number of shares as determined by the Board.
 The Board waived the evergreen provision for 2022 and 2023 and no additional shares were reserved under the 2017 ESPP.
-During the three months ended June 30, 2023, the Company did not issue any shares of common stock under the 2017 ESPP and during the six months ended June 30, 2023, the Company issued 262,470 shares of common stock under the 2017 ESPP.
-As of June 30, 2023, 198,529 shares of common stock remained available for issuance under the 2017 ESPP.
+During the three months ended March 31, 2023, the Company issued 262,470 shares of common stock under the 2017 ESPP.
+As of March 31, 2023, 198,529 shares of common stock remained available for issuance under the 2017 ESPP.